 One thing that would make the book even more enjoyable though is if it included references to the researches cited.
 Credits should be given where they are due and citation allows for a closer look at these researches for as we all know studies in the social sciences are WEIRD, and that every reasoning adjourns with premises and presuppositions that may be concealed, or that they may not have been justified and examined to the fullest degree.

-The entire book centres around the notion of seeing the other side of the coin and understanding the relativity of perspective.
-There is always a side of problems and pain with every kind of happiness – be it of the pain of the stressful long hours and sleepless nights behind every successful entrepreneurship, or of the pain of one day losing that particular someone that one holds most dear of in every deep and meaningful relationship.
-Some are often overwhelmed with one side of the coin to the lost of a vision of the other.
+The entire book centres around the notion of perspectivism, that there is always a side of problems and pain with every kind of happiness – be it of the pain of the stressful long hours and sleepless nights behind every successful entrepreneurship, or of the pain of one day losing that particular someone that one holds most dear of in every deep and meaningful relationship.
+Some are often overwhelmed with one side of the perspective to the lost of a vision of the other.
 By the marvellousness and the malleability of the human mind however, one may be enlightened of that which is hidden in plain sight and gain a perspective that would allow for a transformative growth and a lasting fulfilment.
 One crucial way for accomplishing this is to grasp in their entirety some fundamental elements of life, by a number of conceptual distinctions that are propounded throughout the book.

 Chief among all and to which the book is evidently dedicated is to distinct the fact that caring-less is not being careless, which is introduced in chapter one ‘Don’t Try’ and is referenced to throughout the book.
 Hardly would anyone not agree that in the limited time that one has, committing to everything is in essence committing to nothing.
 It is then again one of the things that one often forgets in an age where success is celebrated and the problems and pain associated with it are often discarded and overlooked.
 This is the result of one of the many destructive cognitive biases of the astonishment of the human mind, commonly known as the availability heuristic, that only if one visits the graveyard once in a while one would see that behind every success, there lies a thousand or maybe more eager minds that are of as much talent and invest as much time as the one that prevails.